Drekin/win-unicode-console/README.rst

   The module ``readline_hook`` provides our custom readline hook, which uses ``sys.stdin`` to get the input and is (de)activated by functions ``readline_hook.enable``, ``readline_hook.disable``.
 There also exists package ``pyreadline`` (https://github.com/pyreadline/pyreadline), which implements GNU readline features on Windows.
 It provides its own readline hook, which actually supports Unicode input.
 The problem is, that the input is then encoded using ``sys.stdout.encoding``, which may not be capable of encoding all the characters.
 Our custom stream objects solve the problem, so the readline hook of ``pyreadline`` can be used as well, and ``readline_hook.enable`` tries to use it if possible as default to preserve the input features of ``pyreadline``.

+- Readline hook can be called from two places – from the REPL and from ``input`` function.
+In the first case the prompt is encoded using ``sys.stdin.encoding``, but in the second case ``sys.stdout.encoding`` is used.
+So we need these two encodings be equal.

 - Python tokenizer, which is used when parsing the input from REPL, cannot handle UTF-16 or generally any encoding containing null bytes.
 Because UTF-16-LE is the encoding of Unicode used by Windows, we have to additionally wrap our text stream objects (``io.TextIOWrapper`` with encoding UTF-16-LE over our raw console stream objects) with helper text io objects.
 This is done automatically by ``streams.enable`` when needed and can be configured.

 ``win_unicode_console`` package was tested on Python 3.4 and interacts well with ``pyreadline``, ``IPython``, and ``colorama`` packages.